shadMod/django-jsheet/README.md

 # Django JSheet

-Django JSheet is a little tool to render a simple excel sheet in webpage
+Django JSheet is a small tool for rendering a simple spreadsheet into a web page.

-A sheet is generated with all the data and its history.
+By taking advantage form_class's fields the cells are set with the appropriate properties^.

+There is the ability to use classic excel formulas > see docs for more details

+Saving the data is done through an asynchronous method and there is the possibility of a chronological saving of all changes.

-No model is required, but you can eventually add it to allows synchronization of data with the db (to combine with submodule django_jsheet_assets)
+No model is required, but one can possibly be added to allow synchronization of the data with the db.

-There are many around, but mine is cooler because it's made by me .-.
+^(eg IntegerField => int, TypedChoiceField => select etc)

+**installation of the django_jsheet_assets package is required)**.

-Good luck! \o/``
+Good luck! \o/